 Control by Ingram Family Stockholders; Certain Anti-takeover Provisions.
-Immediately after the Split-Off and the closing of this offering, 69.5% of the outstanding Common Equity (and 80.8% of the outstanding voting power) will be held by the Ingram Family Stockholders (67.9% and 80.5%, respectively, if the U.S. Underwriters' over-allotment option is exercised in full).
+Immediately after the Exchange and the closing of this offering, 69.6% of the outstanding Common Equity (and 80.7% of the outstanding voting power) will be held by the Ingram Family Stockholders (68.0% and 80.5%, respectively, if the U.S. Underwriters' over-allotment option is exercised in full).
 Martha R. Ingram, her children, certain trusts created for their benefit, and two charitable trusts and a foundation created by the Ingram family (collectively, the "Ingram Family Stockholders") are expected to enter into a Board Representation Agreement (as defined herein) with the Company, which provides that certain types of corporate transactions, including transactions involving the potential sale or merger of the Company; the issuance of additional equity, warrants, or options; certain acquisitions; or the incurrence of significant indebtedness, may not be entered into without the written approval of at least a majority of the voting power held by certain of the Ingram Family Stockholders acting in their sole discretion.
-See "The Split-Off and the Reorganization -- The Split-Off," "Principal Stockholders," and "Description of Capital Stock."
+See "The Split-Off -- The Exchange," "Principal Stockholders," and "Description of Capital Stock."
 Voting control by the Ingram Family Stockholders may discourage certain types of transactions involving an actual or potential change of control of the Company, including transactions in which the holders of the Company's Common Stock might receive a premium for their shares over the prevailing market price of the Common Stock.